An EWRI Fellow is someone who is recognized by the field, and their peers, as a leader in water resources and/or environmental engineering.

 - Recognition as a leader in the water resources, environmental, engineering, and sciences professions

-- EWRI Fellows receive a distinctive wall plaque marking the achievement, as well as a EWRI Fellow lapel pin
+- EWRI Fellows receive a distinctive certificate marking the achievement, as well as a EWRI Fellow lapel pin

 - Recognition on the EWRI website and in the EWRI Currents Newsletter